WKXW: Switch to talk

 In 1990, WKXW-FM was sold to Press Communications, parent company of the Asbury Park Press newspaper.
 On March 1, 1990, at 5 pm, "New Jersey 101.5" became the first full-time FM talk station in America targeted for a younger audience.

 The format was conceived by Walter Sabo, the CEO of Sabo Media.
+When asked "What is your format?", Sabo's answer was: "New Jersey."
+This was exemplified by the station hiring a full-time meteorologist to give the weather in different areas of New Jersey.
 Mark Sheppard, who later went to middays, kicked off the format playing Bill Haley & The Comets' "Rock Around The Clock".

 Since the 1990s, the station has a talk format during the week, with oldies music on the overnights and weekend.
 Initially, the oldies playlist was 1960s-based with a few pre-1964 oldies and a 1970s oldie or two each hour.
 By the early-to-mid-1990s, more 1970s music was added and by the early-2000s, 1980s music from 1980 to 1982 was added occasionally.
 Between 2000 and 2005, music from between 1986 and 1989 was added to the lineups.
 Gradually, at the same time, songs from 1964 and older were gradually reduced in the late-1990s and gone by 2000.
 In September 2007, 1960s music was removed from the "60s, 70s, and 80s" weekend music programming ID, and nearly all 1960s music had been removed from the playlist.

 In the mid-to-late-1990s, music was ended on weekday overnights.
 That shift now has replays of daytime shows.
 Music is now heard only on weekends and some holidays.
+The format has been concisely expressed on-air as "Weekdays we talk, weekends we rock!"

 The Millennium Radio Group acquired the station in 2001.
 A decade later, in 2011, California-based Oaktree Capital signed a deal to buy the Millennium Radio Group.
 After taking over, Oaktree transferred the Millennium stations to Townsquare Media, the owner of multiple radio stations around the U.S.